FavebookSUTD/favebook_entrypoint/README.md

 **<u>Results</u>**

-Upon running the Pearson code, we get the following result
+Upon running the Pearson code, we get the following result.
+(Note that this result is returned from running locally and actually matches the mllib result when we checked) (Note that this result may be different from the one deployed as our team crawled the web to add in genres and titles to existing books and due to some mismatches, some old reviews were dropped).

 ```
 pearson correlation >>>0.03771094888383284